cdelgehier/oio-docs/doc/source/arch-design/services.rst

 - Stateful
 - IO intensive
-- Recommanded to be deployed on high performance storage like SSD or NVMe
+- Recommended to be deployed on high performance storage like SSD or NVMe

 Account management